-Indicator IF12-Operating cost: wastewater F12-Operating cost per property: wastewater F12.1-Operating cost per ML: wastewater-bulk utility Definition The operation, maintenance and administration (OAM) costs of the utility for the provision of wastewater services during the reporting year (\$ 000s).
+Indicator IF12-Operating cost: wastewater F12-Operating cost per property: wastewater Definition The operation, maintenance and administration (OAM) costs of the utility for the provision of wastewater services during the reporting year (\$ 000s).
 The operation, maintenance and administration (OAM) costs of the utility for the provision of wastewater services per property connected to the wastewater system during the reporting year (\$/property).
-The operation, maintenance and administration (OAM) costs of the utility for the provision of bulk wastewater services per megalitre of bulk wastewater treated by the utility during the reporting year (\$/ML).
-General supporting notes Operating costs (OMA) should, where possible or material (in assessing materiality refer to AASB 1031), include: charges for bulk treatment/transfer of sewerage salaries and wages salaries and wages, including overheads on salaries and wages materials, chemicals and energy used contracts accommodation all other operating costs that would normally be reported items expensed from work in progress (capitalised expense items) and pensioner remission expenses (Community Service Obligations are likely to have an equivalent inclusion in revenue)
+General supporting notes Operating costs (OMA) should, where possible or material (in assessing materiality refer to AASB 1031), include: ✓ charges for bulk treatment/transfer of sewerage ✓ salaries and wages salaries and wages, including overheads on salaries and wages ✓ materials, chemicals and energy used ✓ contracts ✓ accommodation ✓ all other operating costs that would normally be reported ✓ items expensed from work in progress (capitalised expense items) and pensioner remission expenses (Community Service Obligations are likely to have an equivalent inclusion in revenue) General supporting notes - continued competitive neutrality adjustments, which include but are not limited to land tax, debits tax, stamp duties and council rates. indirect costs - apportioned to water services using a consistent methodology for all reporting years. costs associated with BOOT schemes should be reported according to accounting standards (see Practice Note 4)

-✓ competitive neutrality adjustments, which include but are not limited to land tax, debits tax, stamp duties and council rates. ✓ indirect costs - apportioned to water services using a consistent methodology for all reporting years. costs associated with BOOT schemes should be reported according to accounting standards (see Practice Note 4) and excludes: all non-core business operating costs depreciation General any write-downs of assets to recoverable amounts supporting write-offs retired or scrapped assets notes continued the written-down value of assets sold.
+and excludes: ✓ all non-core business operating costs ✓ depreciation ✓ any write-downs of assets to recoverable amounts ✓ write-offs retired or scrapped assets ✓ the written-down value of assets sold.
 Write-offs could be equated to accelerated depreciation and therefore should be included within current cost depreciation.
 This will then be included as part of the calculation of total costs for the relevant period.
 When assets are sold, their book value should be included in current cost depreciation (as it may be accelerated depreciation).
 Selling expenses, although expected to be immaterial, should be included in operating costs.
 Interest should be excluded from operating cost as it is a means of servicing the capital cost of projects, rather than operating them.
 Where defined benefit schemes impact materially on operating costs, this should be reflected in a footnote.
-F12 = IF12 / C8 = [IF12- Operating cost: wastewater] / [C8-Total number of connected properties: wastewater] Derivation $F12.1 = IF12 / W18 \times 1000$ = [IF11-Operating cost: water supply]
+F12 = IF12 / C8 Derivation = [IF12- Operating cost: wastewater] / [C8-Total number of connected properties: wastewater]